evmcheb/memshark/README.md

-# shark-rs
+# memshark-rs

-`shark-rs` is a highly performant Ethereum Virtual Machine (EVM) mempool filtering tool written in Rust.
+`memshark-rs` is a highly performant Ethereum Virtual Machine (EVM) mempool filtering tool written in Rust.
 It enables precise monitoring and analysis of transactions based on various filters.

 ## Features